À la poursuite du bonheur

 À la poursuite du bonheur (meaning In pursuit of happiness) is the fifth studio album by French singer M. Pokora, released on March 19, 2012.
 The album sees Matt working with previous producers such as The Bionix, GEE Futurisc, but with a range of new producers, such as Matthieu Mendes Corneille, Asdove and more, creating a more relaxed, pop music, instead of the dance-oriented and urban tracks from his previous albums.
 The lead single "Juste un instant" was released on 30 January 2012.
 The song "On est là" was the second single, while "Merci D'être" was the third single.
 The album sold 69.000 copies, within three weeks of release.
 It was certified Platinum and has sold 140.000 copies, so far.
 The album will be re-released and it will feature 2 new songs, one of them is a duet with French recording artist Tal.

-Following the release of the album, he engaged on a tour called after the album À la poursuite du bonheur Tour (abbreviated as ALPBT) including a big concert at Palais Omnisports de Paris-Bercy on 15 and 16 December 2012 that was recorded and released as a CD and DVD titled À la poursuite du bonheur Tour - Live à Bercy making it to number 1 on the French Albums Chart in its own right.
+Following the release of the album, he engaged on a tour called after the album À la poursuite du bonheur Tour (abbreviated as ALPBT).